MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/getremoteworkspace.md

 ---

 # required metadata
-title: "getRemoteWorkspace function (mrsdeploy) | Microsoft Docs"
+title: "getRemoteWorkspace function (mrsdeploy) "
 description: " Copy all objects from the remote R session and load them into the local R session. "
 keywords: "(mrsdeploy), getRemoteWorkspace"
 author: "heidisteen"